pennacchi/airflow_dbt/readme.md

 # Our DAGs
+Tou can access airflow on http://localhost:8080/ and login with the credentials you saved on _AIRFLOW_WWW_USER_USERNAME and _AIRFLOW_WWW_USER_PASSWORD and then access our DAGs.
 There are 2 DAGs:
   - "append_new_sales": this dag will add new random data to new_sales.csv and new_sales_details.csv on dbt_project/seeds/erp_new_system and execute dbt seeds to add all new data to our raw table.
   - "run_ransformations": this dag will create/update all project schemas (stage, intermediate, and datamart).